-Why are our nonexperimental program evaluation results more robust than those seen elsewhere in the literature?
-We suspect that it is due to the combination of having a clear "before-and-after" design and matching our treatment group closely with a comparison group of similar duration on unemployment insurance.
-It is worthwhile recalling that both LaLonde (1986) and Fraker and Maynard (1987) found when using comparison groups based on benefit receipt (AFDC) experimental and nonexperimental estimators gave much closer results than the "youth" group as a whole.
+Why are our non-experimental program evaluation results more robust than those seen elsewhere in the literature?
+We suspect that it is due to the combination of having a clear "before and after" design and matching our treatment group closely with a comparison group of similar duration on unemployment insurance.
+It is worthwhile recalling that both LaLonde [1996] and Fraker and Maynard [1987] found when using comparison groups based on benefit receipt (AFDC in the case of NSW) experimental and non-experimental estimators gave much closer results than the "youth" group as a whole.
 Our results have a similar flavor.

 There are at least three areas of further work.
 First, the main omission in our work is that we do not consider the longer-term effects of the New Deal.
 A full evaluation needs to consider whether individuals' employability has been enhanced by their experience of subsidized work and education and training.
-The data is only just becoming available to perform such an analysis.
+The data is only just becoming available to perform such an analysis because the program has only been running nationally for a little over two years.
 A second problem lies in untangling how robust our estimates are in the face of substitution and equilibrium wage changes.
-To take these into account involves putting more economic structure on the problem than we have done in this paper (e.g., Blundell, Costa Dias, and Meghir 2003).
-It is reassuring, however, that the Pathfinder pilots vs. nonpilot comparisons yielded results that were quantitatively similar to the within Pathfinder analysis.
+To take these into account involves putting more economic structure on the problem than we have done in this paper (e.g. Blundell, Costa Dias and Meghir, 2003).
+It is reassuring, however, that the Pathfinder Pilots vs. non-Pilot comparisons yielded results that were quantitatively similar to the within Pathfinder analysis.
 Finally, we have eschewed a formal cost-benefit analysis given the uncertainty surrounding some of the benefits such as the training and education option.
 However, this is clearly an important next step that will be informed by some of the estimates obtained in this paper.